Thank you for using the timer!

 3. Can you tell us about your most interesting classes and professors?

-4. What are some of the facilities and faculty resources available to students who want to switch careers or pursue entrepreneurial interests while in the MBA program at IESE Business School?
+4. What are some of the facilities and faculty resources available to students who want to switch careers or pursue entrepreneurial interests while in the program?

-5. There is a lot of curiosity among our students on what a classic day would be like in the MBA program at IESE Business School.
+5. There is a lot of curiosity among our students on what a classic day would be like in the MBA program at Darden.
 Could you describe it for us?

-6. How does IESE Business School assist current international students with career guidance and placement?
+6. How does Darden assist current international students with career guidance and placement?
 For students looking to return to India – what type of support would they receive?

 7. Is there any type of financial aid available to international students applying for this program?
 If so, can you tell us more about who the ideal candidate would be?